michaelmyc/michaelmao.me/archetypes/publication/index.md

 draft: true
 weight: 0
 description: ""
-coverImage: "" # a 5:1 image with important content in the center 3:1 zone for best effect
+coverImage: "" # a 5:1 image with important content in the center 1/3 zone for best effect
+cardImage: "" # a thin image/video featured on cards
 publication: ""
 link: ""
 autonumbering: false